vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-management.md

 referenced in that repo will be created and made available in the cluster by `kapp-controller`.
 A package repository points to an OCI bundle that contains multiple `Package` manifests. `tanzu` CLI only needs to apply the `PackageRepository` CR.
-Theses repository manifests can be found in the TCE GitHub repo.
+Theses repository manifests can be found in the Tanzu Community Edition GitHub repo.
 The flow could look as follows.

 ```sh